Getting a new customer costs 5-7x more than keeping an existing one.

 Most restaurants lose 60-70% of potential members at sign-up.
 The ask is too big: download an app, create an account, remember a password.
 Your best regulars, the people who already love your food, skip this step most often because they have enough apps.

 The fix: loyalty cards that save to Apple Wallet or Google Pay in one tap.
 No download.
 No account.
 The customer scans a QR code on the table and saves the card in 20 seconds.
-That's it.

 When you remove the app requirement, enrollment rates typically triple.
 More cards in phones means more reach for every campaign you run afterward.